threedworld-mit/tdw/Documentation/lessons/audio/py_impact.md

 **`PyImpact` must be reset every time the scene is reset.** If you don't, you'll get very buggy behavior and the controller might crash.

 To reset PyImpact, call `self.reset()`.
-You can optionally supply new static object audio override data.
+You can optionally supply new static object audio override data and scrape object data.

 In this example, an object is assigned random physics and audio values and then dropped from a random height.
 After every trial, the object is destroyed and PyImpact is reset: